-Last week I visited two outstanding Canadian gardens and while they are fresh in my memory I’ll share them here and then move on to the Gardens of England.
+Last week I visited two outstanding Canadian gardens.
 Both are north of Quebec City along the St Lawrence River with a 65 minute ferry ride plus a short drive separating them.

 The first is Les Quatre Vents, in English, the garden of The Four Winds.
 It is a private garden, open to the public for only a few days each year (more about that later).
 It is situated near the village of La Malbaie, Charlevoix County, in a river valley that curves down to the St Lawrence with the Laurentian Mountains to the west.
 This garden enjoys a zone 4 maritime climate with foggy days, cool summer evenings, lots of rain, and deep snow cover in winter.
 In their book In a Canadian Garden, Nicole Eaton and Hilary Weston say it is probably the best known garden in the country.
 Photos of this garden can be found in many international gardening publications.